Bayesian Statistics Made Simple

 The code for this book is in this GitHub repository.

 Or if you are using Python 3, you can use this updated code.

-Roger Labbe has transformed Think Bayes into IPython notebooks where you can modify and run the code.
+Roger Labbe has transformed Think Bayes into Jupyter notebooks where you can modify and run the code.

 Think Bayes is an introduction to Bayesian statistics using computational methods.